+Poland Spring House - 1876

+1877-80 The Poland Shakers joined with the Shakers in New Gloucester.

+The Poland Dairy Association built a butter factory where the Poland Community School now stands.
+The factory had an output of 300 pounds per day.
+The old creamery well is still in the school basement.

-- Twenty-eight school districts had been formed by this time.
-The first district had been established on Range Hill in the southern part of town. - 1890 The New Gloucester Shakers changed their name to Sabbathday Lake. - 1893 Mechanic Falls became a separate town.
-The Maine State Building was constructed at the World's Fair in Chicago. - 1893-84 The Maine Central Railroad came through Poland. - 1894-1895 The Maine State Building was transported from Chicago and reconstructed on the Poland Spring Inn & Resort property.
-The building, constructed of granite, hardwoods, and slate from Maine, was originally constructed as the state entry for the Colombian Exposition or Chicago World's Fair of 1893.
+1885 Twenty-eight school districts had been formed by this time.
+The first district had been established on Range Hill in the southern part of town.

+1890 The New Gloucester Shakers changed their name to Sabbathday Lake.

+1893 Mechanic Falls became a separate town.
+The Maine State Building was constructed at the World's Fair in Chicago.

+1893-84 The Maine Central Railroad came through Poland.

+1894-95 The Maine State Building was transported from Chicago and reconstructed on the Poland Spring Hotel's property.
+The building, constructed of granite, hardwoods, and slate from Maine, was originally constructed to represent the State at the Colombian Exposition or Chicago World's Fair of 1893.
 Designed by Lewiston native Charles Sumner Frost, the building was purchased by the Rickers, disassembled, transported to Poland Spring, reassembled and dedicated for use as a library and art gallery for the resort guests.
-It remains as one of only a handful of buildings left from the almost 200 that were constructed for the grand and historic fair. - Poland Spring Hotels opened a nine-hole golf course, one of the first in the state, after commissioning Arthur Fenn, America's first born golf professional and course designer, to construct the course for use by its guests. - There was a 100-year celebration of Poland's incorporation held under a big tent set up next to the Poland Town House for dinner and speeches. - Amos Knight started work on what was originally called the White Oak Spring and Hotel, eventually to become the Summit Spring Hotel - 1904 The Summit Spring Hotel was completed. - 1905 Knight installed the first elevator in the state and two artesian wells.
-Knight renamed the hotel "Summit Spring" - 1906-07 The Poland Spring house bottling facility was erected. - 1912 All Souls Chapel was constructed. - 1913 The Ricker Inn open at Poland Spring (renamed in 1981 as the Presidential Inn). - 1943 Summit Spring Hotel closes due to WWII. - 1944 Summit Spring Hotel was purchased by Edmund and Sol Kaufmann of Washington DC - Following a tragedy in the Kaufmann family, the Kaufmanns sell Summit Spring to the Malamut family. - 1954 The new Poland Community School was constructed on the site of the old butter factory.
+It remains as one of only a handful of buildings left from the almost 200 that were constructed for the grand and historic fair.

+Maine State Building

+Poland Spring Hotels opened a nine-hole golf course, one of the first in the state, after commissioning Arthur Fenn, America's first born golf professional and course designer, to construct the course for use by its guests.

+Poland Spring Golf Course

+There was a 100-year celebration of Poland's incorporation held under a big tent set up next to the Poland Town House for dinner and speeches.

+Poland Centennial Celebration

+1900 Amos Knight started work on what was originally called the White Oak Spring and Hotel, eventually to become the Summit Spring Hotel

+1904 The Summit Spring Hotel was completed.

+Summit Spring Hotel

+1905 Knight installed the first elevator in the state and two artesian wells.
+Knight renamed the hotel "Summit Spring"

+1906-07 The Poland Spring house bottling facility was erected.

+1912 All Souls Chapel was constructed.

+All Souls Chapel

+1913 The Ricker Inn open at Poland Spring (renamed in 1981 as the Presidential Inn).